IBM/nodejs-itoolkit/docs/migratation.md

 # Migrating from itoolkit v0 to v1

-If you upgrading an existing application its a great idea to have good test coverage before upgrading.
+If you are upgrading an existing application its a great idea to have good test coverage before upgrading.

 Most applications applications using a version < 1.0.0 should continue to work but it is still highly recommended to test your application first.